rohitmahesh1/rohitmahesh1/README.md

 I build software at the intersection of machine learning, data-driven tools, and user-centered design.

-My projects often focus on turning complex technical workflows into systems that are easier to use, inspect, and learn from — whether that means analyzing biological data, building simulation platforms, or testing out a new ML architecture from a research paper I read.
+My projects often focus on turning complex technical workflows into systems that are easier to use, inspect, and learn from: whether that means analyzing biological data, building simulation platforms, or testing out a new ML architecture from a research paper I read.

 This GitHub contains a mix of research code, product-oriented experiments, and tools developed from genuine technical curiosity.